awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

 # Creating an index<a name="create-index"></a>

-You can create an index using the console, the AWS Command Line Interface \(AWS CLI\), or by calling the [ CreateIndex ](API_CreateIndex.md) API operation\.
-The following procedures show how to create an index\.
-After you have created your index, you can add documents directly to your index or you can add them from a data source\.
+You can create an index using the console, the AWS Command Line Interface \(AWS CLI\), or by calling the [CreateIndex](API_CreateIndex.md) API\.
+This chapter describes how you can create an index using any one of these methods\.
+After you created your index, you can add documents directly to it or from a data source\.

-To create an index, you must provide the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that has permissions to any Amazon Simple Storage Service \(Amazon S3\) bucket that you use and to perform actions on your behalf\.
+To create an index, you must provide the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that has access to an Amazon S3 bucket that you choose\.
+In particular, the IAM role must have the permissions to perform actions on your behalf\.

 **To create an index \(console\)**

-1. Sign into the AWS Management Console and open the Amazon Kendra console at [https://console\.aws\.amazon\.com/kendra/](https://console.aws.amazon.com/kendra/)\.
+1. Sign in to the AWS Management Console and open the Amazon Kendra console at [https://console\.aws\.amazon\.com/kendra/](https://console.aws.amazon.com/kendra/)\.

+1. Select **Create index** in the **Indexes** section\.

 1. In **Specify index details**, give your index a name and a description\.

 1. In **IAM role** provide an IAM role\.
-You can either choose from roles in your account that contain the word "kendra" or you can type the name of another role\.
+To find a role, choose from roles in your account that contain the word "kendra" or enter the name of another role\.
 For more information about the permissions that the role requires, see [IAM roles for indexes](iam-roles.md#iam-roles-index)\.

 1. Choose **Next**\.

 1. On the **Configure user access control** page, choose **Next**\.
 You can update your index to use tokens for access control after you create an index\.
 For more information, see [Controlling access to documents in an index](create-index-access-control.md)\.

-1. On the **Provisioning details** page, choose **Create index**\.
+1. On the **Provisioning details** page, choose **Create**\.

-1. Creating an index can take some time\.
+1. It might take some time for the index to create\.
 Check the list of indexes to watch the progress of creating your index\.
 When the status of the index is `ACTIVE`, your index is ready to use\.

 **To create an index \(AWS CLI\)**

 1. Use the following command to create an index\.
-The `role-arn` should be the Amazon Resource Name \(ARN\) of a role that can run Amazon Kendra actions\.
+The `role-arn` must be the Amazon Resource Name \(ARN\) of an IAM role that can run Amazon Kendra actions\.
 For more information, see [IAM access roles for Amazon Kendra](iam-roles.md)\.

    ```
    aws kendra create-index \